gangyi89/deploy-linode-operator/README.md

 #### What happens when a node instance is manually removed from the Linode Firewall Device List?
 The node will only be added in when the next reconciliation is triggered.
 Either due to a node addition or deletion detected by the cluster or after 10hr (default operator reconcile interval).
+Alternatively, specify the interval parameter to specify the frequency of the reconciliation - on top of event triggered reconciliation.